 Base salary provides our executive officers with a level of compensation consistent with their skills, experience and contributions in relation to comparable positions in the competitive marketplace.
 Base salary is set at the beginning of each calendar year and does not vary based on individual or business performance during the year or during prior periods.
-By contrast, the other components of our executives' total direct compensation - the annual incentive awards and long-term incentive compensation - are at risk based on performance.
+By contrast, the other components of our executives' total direct compensation - the annual incentive awards and components of our long-term incentive compensation - are at risk based on performance.
 The Compensation Committee reviews the base salaries of our executive officers annually and otherwise when an executive is promoted or has a significant change in duties or responsibilities.
 In addition, we also consider the executive's experience for the position, differences in position and responsibilities relative to the peer group and the executive's personal contribution to the financial and operational performance of the Company and our businesses.

-For 2022, annual incentive awards were awarded under our Annual Incentive Plan.
+For 2023, annual incentive awards were awarded under our Annual Incentive Plan.
 The Annual Incentive Plan provides a direct link between executive compensation and annual performance.
 Our executives' annual incentive award is at risk based on how well the Company and our executives perform against annual performance goals.
 Awards made pursuant to the Annual Incentive Plan may be in the form of cash or restricted stock units.

-For 2022, equity incentive awards in the form of restricted stock units were awarded under the Company's Senior Executive Long-Term Incentive Plan (the "LTIP").
-The LTIP provides a link between executive compensation and our long-term performance, as the value of grants is based on total stockholder return for a three-year performance period and annual Company and business unit performance goals as well as personal performance goals.
-To determine the number of awards granted under the LTIP in February 2022, the total stockholder return was measured over the three-year period ending in 2021 and Company and business unit performance was measured against 2021 financial goals.
+The Company also awarded equity incentive awards in the form of restricted stock units under the Company's Senior Executive Long-Term Incentive Plan (the "Senior Executive LTIP") in 2023.
+The Senior Executive LTIP provides a link between executive compensation and our long-term performance, as the value of grants is based on total stockholder return for a three-year performance period and annual Company and business unit performance goals as well as personal performance goals.
+To determine the number of awards granted under the Senior Executive LTIP in February 2023, the total stockholder return was measured over the three-year period ending in 2022 and Company and business unit performance was measured against 2022 financial goals.
 The Compensation Committee also considered the individual performance of each executive officer in relation to the personal performance goals previously set by the Compensation Committee.
 Equity incentive awards vest ratably over three years following the grant date.

-Awards made pursuant to the Annual Incentive Plan and the LTIP are governed by the Company's 2017 Plan.
+Awards made pursuant to the Annual Incentive Plan and the Senior Executive LTIP are governed by the Company's 2017 Plan.